Work from right to left π

 He also points out that doing one task at a time gives you results faster on average than when multi-tasking.
 Also, the longer it takes to task switch, the bigger penalty you pay for multitasking.

-So how can you achieve this in your daily work?
+So how can you use this in your daily work?
 I have some guidelines for how to think about a Scrum or Kanban board that can help.

 - The goal is to get things done, not to make sure that everyone has something to work on.
 Maximum resource usage does not equal maximum output.
 Some slack is essential for optimal performance.
 For example, a highway is most effective when it is 70-90% full.